 On the basis of such growth, demands are now growing on the existing Internet infrastructure.
 One view is that the underlying technical architecture of the present Internet may not have been designed for, and hence may not be sufficiently robust, to support some new classes of applications and services.Security, identity management and multilingualism are commonly cited examples.
 Another view is that the current architecture has allowed astonishing levels of innovation and growth with, in particular, massive uptake of video traffic and multi-user applications [source: UK].
 Opinions differ as to how well current infrastructure maybe able to continue to evolve and grow to cope with growth in demand.

 The high costs of the circuits for IIC between Least Developed Countries (LDCs) and the Internet backbone networks remains a persistentproblem for these countries.
 An enabling and competitive environment must be in place to allow for availability of affordable bandwidth for cross-border and in-country interconnection, as well as to enable ISPs to make commercial arrangements for peering or transit [source: Cisco].Para.
-50 of the Tunis Agenda (2005) acknowledged there areconcerns, particularly amongst developing countries, that the charges for IIC should be better balanced to enhance access.Itcalled for the development of strategies for increasing affordable global connectivity, thereby facilitating improved and equitable access for all, by:
+50 of the Tunis Agenda (2005) acknowledged there areconcerns, particularly amongst developing countries, that the charges for IIC should be considerably reduced and fairly balanced to enhance access.Itcalled for the development of strategies for increasing affordable global connectivity, thereby facilitating improved and equitable access for all, by:

 Promoting Internet transit and interconnection costs that are commercially negotiated in a competitive environment and that should be oriented towards objective, transparent and non-discriminatory parameters, taking into account ongoing work on this subject.